sultanofcardio/learn-python/level-0/README.md

 ## Remarks

-Of course I've glossed over some things and left out some others, but I think it's necessary to stay focused on what's really important.
+Of course I've glossed over some things and left out some others, but I think it's necessary to stay focused on what's really important - learning to program.
+This will be necessary later in this series as well so I hope you'll forgive me for that.

 I hope I've given you at least a basic appreciation for what is happening at the heart of the device you're using to read this document.

 Ok cool.
 Let's talk about programming.